 Do I have FBAR or FATCA obligations from Polymarket?

 Potentially.
-If you hold funds on Polymarket (which operates from the Bahamas and uses foreign-based smart contracts), you may have FBAR (FinCEN 114) filing obligations if the aggregate value of your foreign financial accounts exceeds $10,000 at any point during the year.
+If you hold funds on Polymarket (whose international platform is operated by a Panama corporation and uses foreign-based smart contracts), you may have FBAR (FinCEN 114) filing obligations if the aggregate value of your foreign financial accounts exceeds $10,000 at any point during the year.
 FATCA (Form 8938) may also apply if your foreign financial assets exceed the reporting threshold ($50,000 for domestic filers, $200,000 for foreign residents).
 Consult a CPA or tax attorney if you have significant Polymarket holdings.

 Is NJ going to ban prediction markets?